Middlesbrough F.C.: Kit information

-Stadium
+Middlesbrough's first sponsor in 1980 was Datsun Cleveland on a two-year deal.
+Further two-year deals continued until Dickens was the sponsor for the 1994–95 season only.
+From 1995 to 2002, the club was sponsored by mobile phone service Cellnet, followed by two years with mobile retailer Dial-a-Phone.
+Online casino 888.com (2004–07) and satellite navigation company Garmin (2007–10) followed.
+In 2010–11, the club had several temporary sponsors including pawnbrokers Ramsdens, who then became permanent sponsors and signed a five-year deal in 2013.
+At its end, 32Red became the sponsors.
+Early in Ramsdens' sponsorship in March 2011, the company ceded its advertising space to Marie Curie Cancer Care for two games.

+Italian manufacturers Erreà made Middlesbrough's kits from 1994 to 2009, when the role was taken up by Adidas, who had previously made the kits from 1979 to 1983.
+Danish company Hummel, which had made the kits from 1984 to 1987 during the club's winding up and rebirth, secured the contract again in 2018.
+Erreà returned in 2022.

+Stadiums

 After formation in 1876, and with the club still amateurs, Middlesbrough's first two years of football were played at Albert Park in Middlesbrough.
 After seeing the damage being caused by players and supporters, the Park Committee ordered the club to find an alternate venue.
 The club moved to Breckon Hill, behind the former Middlesbrough College longlands site, after agreeing to rent the land from its owner.
 However, two years later in 1880, the owner increased the rent and the club decided to move.
 They moved into the Linthorpe Road ground in 1882, home at the time of Middlesbrough Cricket Club.
 The cricket club departed in 1893–94 to move to the Breckon Hill field, and Middlesbrough Football Club became sole users of the ground.

 With the club's growing size, and entry to the Football League, they had to move to a new ground in 1903, Ayresome Park.
 It was designed by Archibald Leitch and would be the club's home for the next 92 years, having also been chosen as one of the stadia for the 1966 FIFA World Cup.
 Following the Taylor Report in 1990, the ground either needed modernising or the club needed a new stadium.
 The club decided on the latter, and moved out at the end of the 1994–95 season.
-It was used as a training ground during 1995–96, before it was demolished in 1997 and a housing estate built in its place.
-The club now trains at a £7 million complex at Rockliffe Park, in Hurworth, on the outskirts of Darlington.
+Ayresome Park was used as a training ground during 1995–96, before it was demolished in 1997 and a housing estate built in its place.
+Since the 1990s, the club trains at a £7 million complex at Rockliffe Park, in Hurworth, on the outskirts of Darlington.